 We got into a conversation about how we ever found these things out before Google.
 Without it I would never have known there was once a lock cottage right there by Lock House Lock, or that someone lived there right up until the end of World War II when it was demolished.
 These days it would be a noisy place to live with the airport right in the back garden.

 Crossing the bridge off Chickenhall Lane Sirona thought it would be a great place to play Pooh Sticks, the game Christopher Robin and Winnie The Pooh used to play by throwing sticks off a bridge and watching to see whose came out the other side first.
 Sadly, we didn’t have any sticks and had to content ourselves with watching a leaf float under the bridge.
 Somehow Pooh Leaves didn’t have quite the same ring to it.

 There were cows in the buttercup field but the buttercups are now long gone.
 The field was much prettier when it was a haze of yellow.
 I wondered if eating all those buttercups made the milk taste better.
 For once I didn’t have to wonder to myself and Sirona didn’t even think it was a silly question.
-It’s good to have a daughter in law who thinks things like that are sensible musings.
+It’s good to walk with someone who thinks things like that are sensible musings.